 Therefore this is a call to reclaim not only our individual souls but also the soul of society, paving the way for a future where interconnectedness, not isolation, guides our path.

-From the comments section with hat tip to
+From the comments section with thanks and hat tip to

 What Is A Monad?
 Leibniz’s Monadology (article)